 jQuery animations offer a simple way to add dynamic interactions to your web pages without writing complex JavaScript code.
 You can create smooth transitions, fade effects, and sliding elements that enhance user experience, all with minimal effort.

-Although CSS animations are now preferred in many cases, jQuery is still widely used due to its ease of use and compatibility with older browsers.
+Although CSS animations are now preferred in many cases, jQuery is still widely used due to its ease of use, compatibility with older browsers, and simplicity for quick projects.

 Basic jQuery Animation Functions